Non-stationary Online Learning with Memory and Non-stochastic Control: Omitted Details for Section (OCO with Memory)

 \end{myLemma}

-\begin{proof}[{of Lemma~\ref{lemma:sc-decompose}}] By the meta-expert structure, the final decision of each round is $\w_t = \sum_{i=1}^{N} p_{t,i} \w_{t,i}$.
+\begin{proof} By the meta-base structure, the final decision of each round is $\w_t = \sum_{i=1}^{N} p_{t,i} \w_{t,i}$.
 Therefore, we can expand the switching cost of the final prediction sequence as

-where the first inequality holds due to the triangle inequality and the second inequality is true owing to the boundedness of the feasible domain (Assumption~\ref{assume:bounded-norm}).
+where the second step holds due to the triangle inequality and the third step is true due to the boundedness of the feasible domain (Assumption~\ref{assume:bounded-norm}).
 Hence, we complete the proof. \end{proof}